-Are You a Canadian Business with Customers in the United States?Authored by: Jim Stewart, Founder DocuSend, powered by MTI.
+Does Your Canadian Business Have Customers in the United States?Authored by: Jim Stewart, Founder DocuSend, powered by MTI.

 There are no borders when you mail through the internet.
-DocuSend does just that.
+And DocuSend does just that.

-The average published mail delivery time from Canada to the U.S. is 4 to 6 days.
-But all mail originating outside the United States to be delivered inside U.S. territory is subject to examination by the U.S. Customs and Border Protection (CBP) before it even gets to a USPS sorting facility.
+The average published mail delivery time from Canada to the US is 4 to 6 days.
+But all mail originating outside the United States to be delivered inside US territory is subject to examination by US Customs and Border Protection (CBP) before it even gets to a USPS sorting facility.
 And as we all know, complications occur at international borders that can delay mail delivery as much as 2 to 3 weeks.
-DocuSend’s print-to-mail web-based service delivers your invoices to a USPS facility by the next business day, and they are generally in your customers’ hands in 1 to 3 days after that.
+DocuSend’s print-to-mail web-based service delivers your invoices to a USPS facility, and they are generally in your customers’ hands in 1 to 3 days after that.

 How much can Canadian businesses save with DocuSend?

-DocuSend has no monthly minimums, contracts, or service fees.
+DocuSend is a cloud-based mailroom with no monthly minimums, contracts, or service fees.
 Everything is built into one low package rate, and you’ll realize significant materials savings because our bulk purchasing power gets passed on to you.
 Your cash flow will improve by reducing operational expenses and expediting receivable revenue.